DaKittengamer/MC-Mod-Wiki/4/4-Space.md

         Spawner room - A room contaning a mob spawner for Evolved Zombies, Spiders, Skeletons or Creepers.

         Boss room - A room containing a Evolved Creeper Boss.

+        Treasure room - A room containg a T2 Treasure Chest which is unlocked with a T2 Dungeon Key.